rcherukuri12/rcherukuri12/README.md

 - 👋 Hi, I’m Raja
-- 👀 I'm an expert ML modeler and researcher.
+- 👀 I love digging deep into ML theory and pratice.
-- 🌱 I’m currently trying to switch to Julia and make it my primary language along with python in my ML/DL exploration.
+- 🌱 I’m currently trying to adapt to Julia and enjoying coding in it.
 - 📫 rajac42.at.google's public email address.

 <!---